-Israel Museum Tour: Model of Jerusalem in 2nd Temple Period
+Israel Museum Tour: Model of Jerusalem in the 2nd Temple Period

-The Model of Jerusalem in 2nd Temple Period More in Detail
+The Model of Jerusalem of the 2nd Temple Period More in Detail

-The city was divided into a number of districts, listed as follows: City of David; Upper City; Lower City; Bezetha; Ophel.
+The city was divided into several districts, listed as follows: City of David, Upper City; Lower City; Bezetha; Ophel.
 Furthermore, you can also see notable structures mentioned in the New Testament and the Hebrew Bible.
 For example Temple Mount: the model depicts the Temple Mount and the Herodian Temple during the first century CE; the trail offers the view of the Temple Mount from the east in other words, from Mount of Olives.
-Also, the Pool of Bethesda, which was a pool in Jerusalem; today located in the Muslim Quarter.
+Also, the Pool of Bethesda was a pool in Jerusalem; today located in the Muslim Quarter.
 The pool is known from the New Testament story of Jesus miraculously healing a paralyzed man (John 5).

-You can also see the famous Pool of Siloam, where another famous miracle of Jesus took place. is a rock-cut pool on the southern slope of the City of David located outside the walls of the Old City to the southeast.
-The pool was fed by the waters of the Gihon Spring, carried there by the Siloam Tunnel.
+You can also see the famous Pool of Siloam, where another renowned miracle of Jesus took place. is a rock-cut pool on the southern slope of the City of David located outside the walls of the Old City to the southeast.
+The waters of the Gihon Spring fed the pool, carried there by the Siloam Tunnel.
 The pool remained in use during the time of Jesus.
-According to the Gospel of John, Jesus sent “a man blind from birth” to the pool in order to complete his healing.
+According to the Gospel of John, Jesus sent “a man blind from birth” to the pool to complete his healing.
 As a freshwater reservoir, the pool would have been a major gathering place for ancient Jews making religious pilgrimages to the city.